Lkleindesigns/100-days-of-code/README.md

   }
 ```

-**Thoughts:**: I started this exercise feeling hopeless, but with research and time I overcame it.
+**Thoughts:**: I started this exercise feeling unsure, but with research and time I overcame it.
 I had a lot of life distractions
 and obstacles, still I made coding my priority regardless and feel really accomplished today.

 **Link to work:**: [random-boxes](https://github.com/Lkleindesigns/random-boxes/blob/master/src/App.js)